 We’re the trade body and industry voice for UK investment managers.

 We champion the investment management industry

 The UK investment management industry plays a major role in the economy, helping millions of individuals and families achieve their life goals by helping grow their investments (mainly through workplace pensions).
 In fact, 75% of UK households use an investment manager’s services (knowingly or unknowingly).
 The industry also invests, billions of pounds in companies and the financing of transport networks, hospitals, schools and housing projects.
-The industry supports 115,000 jobs in the UK, including over 14,000 in Scotland.
+The industry supports 113,000 jobs in the UK, including 14,000 in Scotland.
 It’s the largest industry of its kind in Europe, and the second largest in the world, after America.

 We help our member firms become better businesses